University Disciplinary Committee

 - Prior to the hearing, the individuals involved will be asked if they believe that the potential hearing board members are aware of any significant relationship or interaction that might impair their ability to render an objective recommendation for resolution of the matter under review.
 The process advisor will consider this in seating the board for the hearing.

-- During process advisement, the complainant and respondent will be provided a hearing packet, which may include, among other relevant items: the initial complainant report; any investigation reports and/or witness statements; a statement from the complainant(s) to the board; and a statement from the respondent(s) to the board.
+- During process advisement, the complainant and respondent will be provided a hearing packet, which may include, among other relevant items: the initial complainant report; any investigation reports and/or witness statements; a written introduction from the complainant(s) to the board; and a written introduction from the respondent(s) to the board.
 This packet may be used for the purpose of preparing for or use during the hearing, consistent with the privacy rights of those involved.
 These materials are to be kept private and may be shared only with permission from the process advisor.
 These documents may not be duplicated nor utilized for any other purpose.

 - Complainant(s) and respondent(s) may submit up to three written letters of support at a date specified by the process advisor for consideration only during the outcomes phase of the proceeding in the event that the respondent is found responsible.